What is Keratitis?

 Medicated eye drops are the likely course of treatment.
-Filamentous fungi is treated with natamycin ophthalmic solution, while candida yeast is treated with fluconazole ophthalmic solution.
+Filamentous fungi are treated with natamycin ophthalmic solution, while candida yeast is treated with fluconazole ophthalmic solution.
 In situations where the infection does not respond to the appropriate medication, a third option is available, amphotericin B, but it can be quite toxic on its own and is only used when absolutely necessary.
 The time needed for a full recovery can be as little as a few weeks, or can take several months in some cases.

 What is Bacterial Keratitis?

 Bacterial keratitis is much more common than Fungal keratitis, this is why fungal Keratitis can often be treated for Bacterial in the first option.
 Bacterial Keratitis is one of the most important causes of corneal opacifications, which is the second most common cause of legal blindness worldwide after cataracts

 Bacterial keratitis usually comes on rapidly and you can experience: